 severe anxiety, tension, or agitation (stimulant medicine can make these symptoms worse); or

 a history of drug or alcohol addiction.

-Some medicines can interact with amphetamine and dextroamphetamine and cause a serious condition called serotonin syndrome.
+Some medicines can interact with Mydayis and cause a serious condition called serotonin syndrome.
 Be sure your doctor knows if you also take opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
 Ask your doctor before making any changes in how or when you take your medications.

 Stimulants have caused stroke, heart attack, and sudden death in certain people.
 Tell your doctor if you have:

 heart problems or a congenital heart defect;

 high blood pressure; or